jeffereigh/lswebhomework3/README.md

 ```

-My name is:
+My name is: Jeff Vayo

-I like to:
+I like to: Watch and play sport.

-I'm learning:
+I'm learning: how to program HTML and CSS.
+It seems as though I need to learn a little git and js as well.

 ```